-When segment mirroring is enabled in a Greenplum Database system, the system will automatically fail over to the mirror segment instance if a primary segment instance becomes unavailable.
-A Greenplum Database system can remain operational if a segment instance or host goes down as long as all the data is available on the remaining active segment instances.
+When mirroring is enabled in a Greenplum Database system, the system will automatically fail over to the mirror segment if a primary copy becomes unavailable.
+A Greenplum Database system can remain operational if a segment instance or host goes down as long as all the data is available on the remaining active segments.

-If the coordinator cannot connect to a segment instance, it marks that segment instance as down in the Greenplum Database system catalog and brings up the mirror segment in its place.
+If the master cannot connect to a segment instance, it marks that segment instance as down in the Greenplum Database system catalog and brings up the mirror segment in its place.
 A failed segment instance will remain out of operation until an administrator takes steps to bring that segment back online.
+The gpstate utility can be used to identify failed segments.
 An administrator can recover a failed segment while the system is up and running.
 The recovery process copies over only the changes that were missed while the segment was out of operation.

 If you do not have mirroring enabled, the system will automatically shut down if a segment instance becomes invalid.
 You must recover all failed segments before operations can continue.

-You can also optionally deploy a backup or mirror of the coordinator instance on a separate host from the coordinator host.
-The backup coordinator instance (the standby coordinator) serves as a warm standby in the event that the primary coordinator host becomes non-operational.
-The standby coordinator is kept current by a transaction log replication process, which synchronizes the data between the primary and standby coordinator.
+You can also optionally deploy a backup or mirror of the master instance on a separate host from the master node.
+A backup master host serves as a warm standby in the event that the primary master host becomes unoperational.
+The standby master is kept up to date by a transaction log replication process, which runs on the standby master host and synchronizes the data between the primary and standby master hosts.

-If the primary coordinator fails, the log replication process stops, and the standby coordinator can be activated in its place.
+If the primary master fails, the log replication process stops, and the standby master can be activated in its place.
 The switchover does not happen automatically, but must be triggered externally.
-Upon activation of the standby coordinator, the replicated logs are used to reconstruct the state of the coordinator host at the time of the last successfully committed transaction.
-The activated standby coordinator effectively becomes the Greenplum Database coordinator, accepting client connections on the coordinator port (which must be set to the same port number on the coordinator host and the backup coordinator host).
+Upon activation of the standby master, the replicated logs are used to reconstruct the state of the master host at the time of the last successfully committed transaction.
+The activated standby master effectively becomes the Greenplum Database master, accepting client connections on the master port (which must be set to the same port number on the master host and the backup master host).

-Since the coordinator does not contain any user data, only the system catalog tables need to be synchronized between the primary and backup copies.
-When these tables are updated, changes are automatically copied over to the standby coordinator to ensure synchronization with the primary coordinator.
+Since the master does not contain any user data, only the system catalog tables need to be synchronized between the primary and backup copies.
+When these tables are updated, changes are automatically copied over to the standby master to ensure synchronization with the primary master.

 Parent topic: Greenplum Database Concepts